siddhi-io/www/en/docs/docs/index.md

 Checkout the [Siddhi features](features) to get an idea on what it can do in brief.

-## Writing Siddhi Applications
+## Siddhi Application

-Writing steam processing logic in Siddhi is all about building Siddhi Applications.
-A Siddhi Application is a script with `.siddhi` file extension having self-contained stream processing logic.
-The stream processing constructs, such as streams and queries, defined within a Siddhi App is not visible even to the other Siddhi Apps running in the same JVM.

-It is recommended to have different business usecase in separate Siddhi Applications, where it allow users to selectively deploy the applications based on business needs.
-It is also recommended to move the repeated steam processing logics that exist in multiple Siddhi Applications, such as message retrieval and preprocessing, to a common Siddhi Application, whereby reducing code duplication and improving maintainability.
-In this case, to pass the events from one Siddhi App to another, users can configure common topic using [In-Memory Sink](api/latest/#inmemory-sink) and [In-Memory Source](api/latest/#inmemory-source) in order to communicate between them.
+Siddhi Application is the artifact that defines the real-time event processing logic of Siddhi as a SQL like script with `.siddhi` file extension.
+It contains consumers(sources), producers(sinks), streams, queries, tables, functions and other necessary contracts depicting how the events should be consumed, processed and published.

 To write Siddhi Applications using Siddhi Streaming SQL refer [Siddhi Query Guide](query-guide) for details.